 Mahavira with Jakkave

-Elegant Mantapa-Style architecture
+Elegant Mantapa style architecture

 Like the other three caves, Cave -3 is a

-2. Sabhamantapa (Congregation Hall) – This is a large hall flanked on each side by two isles.
+2. Sabhamantapa (Congregation Hall) – The subhamantapa is a large hall flanked on each side by two isles.
 The rectangular space on the ceiling is divided into 9 frames, each carved with a bas-relief.
 The relief of Brahma is in the center, Kartikeya is in the south, Varuna is in the west, Indra is in the east, and Kubera is in the north.

 3. Garbhagriha (Sanctum Sanctorum) – The

-Mukamantapa – Embellished with exquisite carvings
+Mukamantapa – Porch embellished with exquisite carvings

-Vishnu seated on Adishesha
+Maha Vishnu seated on Adishesha

-The image shows left side the
+The image below shows the left half of the

 The image shows a large-size relief depicting the story of Varahvatara carved on the wall perpendicular to the left sidewall of the